 Imagine that you are the director of QI at a medium-sized hospital.
 One morning you receive a call from your friend Becky, the manager of medical transcription, who asks if she can meet with you ASAP.
 You sense that she is bothered by something and tell her that you will come to her office in an hour.
 You have known Becky for more than 8 years and are a little surprised when she dispenses with the usual pleasantries and jumps right into her concern.
 She tells you that several physicians have been complaining recently about transcription TAT for H&Ps.
 She even confides in you that she actually had a rather "energetic" exchange with the head of surgery about this issue earlier in the morning.
 Now Becky is asking for your help, as she explains, "to get the doctors to realize that TAT is actually very good."
 To "prove" her point she shows you FIGURE 4-7.
-She points out quickly that the goal is to get the transcription team has been able to meet this goal 92-99% of the time.
+She points out quickly that the goal is to get the transcriptions completed in 12 hours or less.
+Becky feels that the graph demonstrates that over the last 10 months the transcription team has been able to meet this goal 92-99% of the time.
 She asks, "So what is the big deal with the physicians?
 Why are they complaining?"